 If thinning is visible, or your family history suggests a strong predisposition, seek professional input before the situation feels urgent.
 Early intervention gives you more options.
 At Kopelman Hair, patients receive thorough evaluations and personalized treatment plans built around their genetic profile, pattern, and goals.
 To explore your options and receive a personalized solution, schedule a consultation with Dr. Kopelman today.

-Which parent do you get your hair genes from?
 Both.
-The AR gene comes from your mother’s X chromosome, but most hair-related genes are autosomal and can be inherited from either parent.
+The AR gene comes from your mother’s X chromosome, but most genes linked to thinning and texture are autosomal and can be inherited from either parent.

-Where do females get their hair genes from?
 From both parents.
 Autosomal variants linked to thinning can come from the father’s side, and the AR gene from the mother’s.
-Female pattern thinning typically presents as diffuse thinning rather than recession, but the inherited component works the same way.
+Female pattern thinning typically presents as diffuse loss rather than recession, but the inherited component works the same way.